-It is the policy of the Wappingers Central School District that students in grade 9-12 may carry smart devices during school hours and on school vehicles.
-During instructional times, however, students are prohibited from possessing smart devices on their person.
-Smart devices must be stored in a school bag or another location determined by the staff member in charge.
-The school district is not responsible for any lost, stolen, or damaged smart devices.
+It is the policy of the Wappingers Central School District that students in grades 9-12 are allowed to carry smart devices during school hours and on school vehicles.
+However, during instructional times, students are prohibited from possessing smart devices on their person (study halls are considered instructional times unless otherwise determined by the Building Principal).
+Smart devices must be stored in a school bag or another location determined by the staff member in charge of that location.
+Any student who knowingly possesses a smart device on his/her person during an instructional period without permission, will be considered insubordinate and subject to the Student Code of Conduct.

-It is the policy of the Wappingers Central School District that the use of personal cell phones and other electronic devices is not permitted, by students in grades 9-12, in any common areas which include locker rooms, bathrooms, gym class, cafeteria, auditoriums, classrooms (except for instructional purposes only at the discretion of the teacher), and hallways.
+It is the policy of the Wappingers Central School District that the use of personal cell phones and other electronic devices is not permitted by students in grades 9-12 at any time in specific common areas; locker rooms, bathrooms, gym class, the auditorium, and classrooms (except for instructional purposes, and only at the discretion of the teacher), and hallways.